mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 ```

 ### Connection
-To connect to iRODS from your Lisa type in
+To connect to an iRODS server from Lisa, type in

 ```
 iinit
 ```
+This initialize a session, so you don't need to retype your password evry time.
 The system will ask you for information where to connect to:

 ```